-Structure: Why Kids Need Routines
+Why Kids Need Routines

-Why do kids need routines and structure?
+Why do kids need routines?

 Humans are afraid of many things, but "the unknown" edges out everything except death and public speaking for most people.

-And few of these changes are within
+And few of these changes are within the child’s control.

 Children, like the rest of us, handle change best if it is expected and occurs in the context of a familiar routine.
 A predictable routine allows children to feel safe, and to develop a sense of mastery in handling their lives.
 As this sense of mastery is strengthened, they can tackle larger changes: walking to school by themselves, paying for a purchase at the store, going to sleepaway camp.

 While helping children feel safe and ready to take on new challenges and developmental tasks would be reason enough to offer them structure, it has another important developmental role as well.
-Structure and routines teach kids how to constructively control themselves and their environments.
+Structure and routines teach kids how to constructively manage themselves and their environments.

 Sure, if it's imposed without sensitivity.
 There are times when rules are made to be broken, like staying up late to see an eclipse, or leaving the dinner dishes in the sink to play charades.
 But even the most creative artists start by mastering the conventions of the past, and find the pinnacle of their expression in working within the confines of specific rules.

 There's no reason structure has to be oppressive.
 Think of it as your friend, offering the little routines and traditions that make life both easier and cozier.
 Not only will your kids will soak up the security, they'll internalize the ability to structure their own lives.